San Diego plane crash: Musician, founder of music agency among those dead

-Live: San Diego plane crash: Musician, founder of music agency among 6 presumed dead
+San Diego plane crash kills 6: Weather alert system, runway lights weren’t working

-SAN DIEGO, Calif. - At least six people aboard a private Cessna were presumed dead after the small aircraft crashed into a neighborhood in San Diego early Thursday morning, setting homes on fire and sending residents in this large military neighborhood scrambling to safety.
+SAN DIEGO, Calif. - At least six people aboard a private Cessna died after the small aircraft struck a high-tension power line and crashed into a neighborhood in San Diego, after the National Highway Transportation Board revealed that the weather alert system and the runway lights weren't working at a local airport.

 Six on board flight